h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_4_29_explanation.md

 For 100 examples:
 $$\text{Total bits} = 100 \times 3 = 300 \text{ bits}$$

+The breakdown by category would be:
+- Category A: 50 examples × 3 bits = 150 bits
+- Category B: 30 examples × 3 bits = 90 bits
+- Category C: 20 examples × 3 bits = 60 bits

 **Step 3.2: Storage requirements for Scheme 2 (Binary Encoding)**

 For binary encoding with 3 categories: